10 Ways to Create Space in a Small Kitchen

 To create the illusion of space

-Concealed kitchens are gaining popularity in 2019 for their impressive space-making effects.
-They’re perfect for smaller kitchens or apartments where you want to compartmentalise your kitchen and living spaces.
+Concealed kitchens are a popular choice for small kitchen renovations in Sydney, where you want to compartmentalise your kitchen and living spaces.

 Concealed kitchens can be built into walls and revealed with sliding or folding doors.
-They can also be concealed behind feature walls or even within cabinets.
+They can also be concealed behind feature walls or custom cabinetry.

-While not for everyone, fold out tables work well in some small kitchens.
+While not for everyone, fold-out tables are a space-saving solution for small kitchens.
 By incorporating a folding table into your kitchen joinery, you’ve got an instant bench to work on while cooking.
 This packs away once you’re done, leaving you with more space to move around.

 - Remove the pantry

 If your kitchen feels cramped, make room for your pantry or storage space in a nearby room or hallway.
 This is another way to make use of dead space, without any inconvenience.